-This establishes the \textit{level of rigidity} of the $\alpha$-GAF zero process to be exactly $\lfloor \frac{1}{\alpha} \rfloor$, settling in the affirmative an open question regarding the existence of point processes with any specified level of rigidity.
-For processes such as the zeros of $\alpha$-GAFs, which involve complex, many-body interactions, our results imply that the local behaviour of the random points still exhibits 2D Coulomb-type repulsion in the short range.
+In this vein, we settle in the affirmative an open question regarding the existence of point processes with any specified level of rigidity.
+In particular, for the $\alpha$-GAF zero process, we establish the \textit{level of rigidity} to be exactly $\lfloor \frac{1}{\alpha} \rfloor$, a fortiori demonstrating the phenomenon of spatial \textit{tolerance} subject to the local conservation of $\lfloor \frac{1}{\alpha} \rfloor$ moments.
+For such processes involving complex, many-body interactions, our results imply that the local behaviour of the random points still exhibits 2D Coulomb-type repulsion in the short range.
 Our techniques can be leveraged to estimate the relative energies of configurations under local perturbations, with possible implications for dynamics and stochastic geometry on strongly correlated random point fields.

 \textbf{Keywords}: Gibbs property; Quasi-Gibbs property; Random matrix; Random polynomials; Thermodynamics; Equilibrium statistical mechanics; Rigidity phenomena; Gaussian analytic functions; Interacting particle systems; Stochastic geometry.